Generative modelling with jump-diffusions

 \section{Introduction}

 Generative diffusion models transform a target distribution into a simple distribution by successively adding noise and then reversing this process.
-By sampling from the simple distribution, the reversed (or denoising) process is thus able to generate a new target sample representing, e.g., a new image of a tree.
-Starting from this seminal concept \cite{Sohl-Dickstein:2015aa}, two main implementations have been developed, where, roughly speaking, the denoising process is either formulated in discrete (time) steps and represented by a Markov chain, for example implemented in denoising score-matching (DSM) \cite{Vincent:2011aa} and denoising diffusion probabilistic models (DDPMs) \cite{Sohl-Dickstein:2015aa,Ho:2020aa}, or implemented in the form of an ordinary differential equation (ODE) or stochastic differential equation (SDE) in continuous time \cite{Song:2021aa}. {DMs based on ODEs are closely related to optimal transport problems and have been generalized in frameworks known as flow matching \cite{Lipman:2022aa,Liu:2022aa,Tong:2023aa} and stochastic interpolants \cite{Albergo:2023aa}.}
+By sampling from the simple distribution, the reversed (or denoising) process is thus able to generate a new target sample.
+Starting from this seminal concept \cite{Sohl-Dickstein:2015aa}, two main implementations of diffusion models (DMs) have been developed, where, roughly speaking, the denoising process is either formulated in discrete (time) steps and represented by a Markov chain, as implemented for example in denoising score-matching \cite{Vincent:2011aa} and denoising diffusion probabilistic models (DDPMs) \cite{Sohl-Dickstein:2015aa,Ho:2020aa}, or implemented in the form of an ordinary differential equation (ODE) or stochastic differential equation (SDE) in continuous time \cite{Song:2021aa}. {DMs based on ODEs are closely related to optimal transport problems and have been generalized in frameworks known as flow matching \cite{Lipman:2022aa,Liu:2022aa,Tong:2023aa} and stochastic interpolants \cite{Albergo:2023aa}.}